maximbilan/iOS-QuickBlox-File-Uploader-Downloader/README.md

 [request startAsynchronous];
 </pre>

-And after that we should set file status to ‘<i>Complete</i>’.
+And after that we should set the file status to ‘<i>Complete</i>’.
 If the specified file size does not match to the actual, the actual will be set.

 <a href="http://curl.haxx.se">Curl</a> request: